WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Who did you help this week?

 * Helped Kirstie and PV with cleaning SPQ data
+  * KW: YES - thank you! :sparkles:

 #### Who helped you this week?

 * AK helped a _lot_ with mindcontrol
+  * KW: I'm so excited about this :heart_eyes:
 * SN helped with SPQ questionnaire

 #### What did you achieve?

 * Running mindcontrol on my machine (where it is possible to install meteor)
 * Running a singularity container of BIDS/Freesurfer
+  * KW: AWESOME
 * Cleaning up bnip install instructions for mybinder
 * Talked to PP
+  * KW: Great - thank you!
 * Worked on LightlyProcessed REDCap data
 * What did you achieve with your CD time?
 	* Applied to QMUL